Roger Royle: Media career

 He appeared on Pause for Thought on Terry Wogan's Radio 2 weekday show and writes a weekly column for Woman's Weekly.

 Retirement

 On 4 March 2007, Royle said that he would be standing down from his longstanding position on Radio 2 presenting Sunday Half Hour, despite this he continued appearances on Pause for Thought on occasional weekday mornings.
 He also continued to present his Christmas Day early morning show on Radio 2 until 2017.

 On 23 October 2014, Royle accepted the position of patron to mental health charity Being Alongside, formerly the Association for Pastoral Care in Mental Health (APCMH).

+Legacy

+Eugene Kelly of The Vaselines used the alias 'The Very Reverend Roger Royle' in the 1980s, a reference to Royle.

 Honours

 In 1992, Royle was awarded a Lambeth Master of Arts (MA) degree in recognition of his work in the media.